SIBLING RIVALRY PRESS

 WHOEVER WE MAY BECOME by JIMEMA LUCERO

 Jimena Lucero (she/her) is a writer, actor, & cultural worker from New York City.
 Jimena was a 2019-2020 Emerge-Surface-Be fellow at the Poetry Project.
 Her writing appears in Zoeglossia, The Recluse, Entropy, and elsewhere.
 Her short film Silver Femme won the Barbara Hammer Feminist Film Award at the Ann Arbor Film Festival.
 Silver Femme has screened at Outfest Fusion, Inside Out, the Museum of Modern Art, and more.
-Her chapbook, Whoever We May Become, will be published in November 2026.
+Her chapbook, Whoever We May Become, will join the Bridges Series in 2026.